 Europa FC 5 Lions Gibraltar 1 (Tuesday 8th January 2019) Gibraltar Premier League (att: c80)

 I’d arrived by bus earlier in the afternoon in La Línea de la Concepción, the town across the Spanish border from Málaga.
-Once I’d had a good walk round town and a look at the home of Real Balompédica Linense; which can be viewed here, I went for a siesta.
+Once I’d had a good walk around town and a look at the home of Real Balompédica Linense, which can be viewed here, I went for a siesta.

-Undeterred I set out walking with the temperatures already dropping.
-Making my way through town I headed down Av.
-Veinte de Abril with cheap shops and cafes flanking the pedestrianised way and to passport control.
+Undeterred, I set out walking with the temperatures already dropping.
+Making my way through town, I headed down Av.
+Veinte de Abril with cheap shops and cafes flanking the pedestrianised way and leading to passport control.

 The Rock looked absolutely staggering as I crossed the Airfield; shocked by just how many Spaniards walked across the border each shift for work.
 Indeed, even some English voices looked as though they took advantage of the cheaper Spanish cost of living.

-Victoria Stadium, along with other sporting facilities including a hockey stadium, was at the other side of the Airfield.
-I got in for a quick preview and photo opportunity looking across to the Main Stand as a junior game was in progress.
+Victoria Stadium, along with other sporting facilities, including a hockey stadium, was on the other side of the Airfield.
+I got in for a quick preview and photo opportunity, looking across to the Main Stand as a junior game was in progress.

-I continued into the town, taking a look at some of the old military ramparts and walls before giving Three phones a call to get my overseas roaming sorted out.
+I continued into the town, taking a look at some of the old military ramparts and walls before giving 3 Phones a call to get my overseas roaming sorted out.
 I’m sure there are hidden treasures in Gibraltar, but I thought a couple of hours spent there was more than enough.

 The raised seated Main Stand offered a good view of proceedings with a roof over most of it.
 Squeals coming from behind were emanating from a netball game from the hall backing onto the stand.
 Opposite was further open seating, with no spectator accommodation behind either curve.